webdriverio-community/webdriverrtc/README.md

 WebdriverRTC [![Build Status](https://travis-ci.org/webdriverio/webdriverrtc.svg?branch=master)](https://travis-ci.org/webdriverio/webdriverrtc) [![Gitter](https://badges.gitter.im/webdriverio/webdriverio.svg)](https://gitter.im/webdriverio/webdriverio?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![devDependencies Status](https://david-dm.org/webdriverio/webdriverrtc/dev-status.svg)](https://david-dm.org/webdriverio/webdriverrtc?type=dev)
 ============

-__Note:__ WebdriverRTC isn't yet compatible any recent WebdriverIO version.
-We are currently working on it to release a new version soon.

 This project is an extension to [WebdriverIO](http://webdriver.io) and enables your client instance to grep statistical data from a running WebRTC peer connection.
 According to the [w3 WebRTC draft](http://www.w3.org/TR/webrtc/#dom-peerconnection-getstats) all `RTCPeerConnection` objects provide a method called [`getStats`](http://www.w3.org/TR/webrtc/#widl-RTCPeerConnection-getStats-void-MediaStreamTrack-selector-RTCStatsCallback-successCallback-RTCPeerConnectionErrorCallback-failureCallback) which returns a [`RTCStats`](http://www.w3.org/TR/webrtc/#idl-def-RTCStats) object with useful information about things like packet losts or the audio input level which can be helpful in order to test your network connection or environment (e.g. did my "Mute" button really work?).

 This means that you can access all statistical data from `chrome://webrtc-internals` using Selenium as part of your integration tests.